drakakisgeo/kythera-wink-theme/README.md

 ## How can this help?
 This theme has build in a number of things:
 - An index page with the articles.
-- It detects the first 'hr' tag and keeps this chunk as the teaser text for index.
 - Included an article view page with for the main article
 - Google analytics tracking easily configurable.
 - Disqus support, easily configurable.